timboudreau/acteur-wicket/README.md

- * Microscopic memory footprint, as compared with most application servers (wicket definitely adds memory requirements;  a small Acteur application such as [tiny-maven-proxy](https://github.com/timboudreau/tiny-maven-proxy) can run in 7Mb.
+ * Microscopic memory footprint, as compared with most application servers (wicket definitely adds memory requirements;  a small Acteur application such as [tiny-maven-proxy](https://github.com/timboudreau/tiny-maven-proxy) can run in 7Mb).
  * No XML - and not because something is generating it under the hood - your server is a program and you can run it, period.
+Flexible configuration can be done using properties files (uses [Giulius](https://github.com/timboudreau/giulius) under the hood)

 Usage